bittricky/rpgs/README.md

 - **Full Name**: Complete official product name
 - **Release**: Year of initial release (or "Various" for platforms with multiple versions)
 - **Manufacturer**: Company that developed/published the platform
+- **Manufacturing Cost (Est.)**: Estimated manufacturing costs based on industry analyses and teardown reports.
+These are approximations and costs varied over product lifecycles
 - **Details**: Key features, specifications, or historical significance

+**Note on Manufacturing Costs**:

+These estimates are based on industry teardown analyses, component cost breakdowns, and leaked reports derived from data collected by LLMs to create the financial estimation.
+Actual manufacturing costs varies significantly based on production volume, component prices at time of manufacture, and regional differences.
+Costs typically decreased over a product's lifecycle as manufacturing processes improved and component costs fell.

-This reference table can be used to decode device values in the dataset and provide context about each gaming platform's capabilities and market position.
+This reference table can be used to decode device values in your dataset and provide context about each gaming platform's capabilities and market position.

 ---